constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 <!-- Findings     -->
-Our preliminary findings show that by using this strategy, we are able to significantly reduce the number of HTTP requests and the query execution time when executing queries aligned with the fragmentation of the result.
+Our preliminary findings show that by using this strategy, we are able to significantly reduce the number of HTTP requests and the query execution time when executing queries aligned with the hypermedia description of the link between the subgraphs.
 <!-- Conclusion   -->
 Given the promising result of the initial approach, in future work, we aim to extend our solver to support string and geospatial expressions,